Abbabon/mcp-unity/README.md

 ## <a name="start-server"></a>Start Unity Editor MCP Server
 1. Open the Unity Editor
 2. Navigate to Tools > MCP Unity > Server Window
+3. Choose the desired **Server Mode** (Local Node or Docker) in the Server Window.
-3. Click "Start Server" to start the WebSocket server
+4. Click "Start Server" to start the WebSocket server
+   - When using Docker the container will be built and started automatically if needed.
-4. Open Claude Desktop or your AI Coding IDE (e.g. Cursor IDE, Windsurf IDE, etc.) and start executing Unity tools
+5. Open Claude Desktop or your AI Coding IDE (e.g. Cursor IDE, Windsurf IDE, etc.) and start executing Unity tools

 ![connect](https://github.com/user-attachments/assets/2e266a8b-8ba3-4902-b585-b220b11ab9a2)

+> The Docker container is automatically stopped when Unity closes.

 > When the AI client connects to the WebSocket server, it will automatically show in the green box in the window